To become a TeamMates mentor, you must fulfill all of the following:

 - Be able to commit to three years of mentoring with the goal of continuing to mentor a young person through high school graduation.

-- Give permission for TeamMates to conduct a periodic criminal background check and child/adult abuse inquiry.
+- Give permission for TeamMates to conduct a periodic criminal background check.

 You will not be considered eligible to mentor if: